zilishen/documentation/content/nginx/admin-guide/installing-nginx/installing-nginx-plus-microsoft-azure.md

 weight: 500
 ---

-[NGINX Plus](https://www.f5.com/products/nginx/nginx-plus), the high-performance application delivery platform, load balancer, and web server, is available at the Microsoft Azure Marketplace as a virtual machine (VM) image.
+[F5 NGINX Plus](https://www.f5.com/products/nginx/nginx-plus), the high-performance application delivery platform, load balancer, and web server, is available at the Microsoft Azure Marketplace as a virtual machine (VM) image.

 The VM image contains the latest version of NGINX Plus, optimized for use with Azure.